5 tips to help you refinance your home loan

 1. Check your credit score and credit report

-Before you do anything else, check your credit score.
-If you have a low credit score, a potential lender may not approve your application to refinance.
+The first thing to do before refinancing your home loan is to check your credit score.
+A low credit score could mean a potential lender may not approve your application to refinance.
 Your credit score is an indication of your credit worthiness and calculated from the information in your credit report.
-That’s why it’s important to check your credit score and credit report to make sure they are accurate and up to date.
-Correct any errors and look for areas of improvement to give yourself the best chance at approval.
+It’s worth reviewing your credit score and credit report to make sure they are accurate and up to date.
+Correct any errors and identify any areas for improvement to give yourself the best chance at refinance approval.

-While you check your credit report, pay particular attention to your repayment history.
+When you check your credit report, pay particular attention to your repayment history on all of your credit products.
 If you’re refinancing your home loan, a potential lender will want to know that you have a history of making your repayments on time, every time.
-While missing on repayment in the past is not a total deal breaker, get yourself back on track as soon as possible and stick to your repayment schedule.
+While missing repayments in the past is not a total deal breaker, get yourself back on track as soon as possible and stick to your repayment schedule.

 3. Do your research